+Election.
 You must make the election on Form 4562 filed with either:

-• The original return you file for the tax year the property was placed in service (whether or not you file your return on time) or

-• An amended return filed within the time prescribed by law for the applicable tax year.
+- The original return you file for the tax year the property was placed in service (whether or not you file your return on time) or - An amended return filed within the time prescribed by law for the applicable tax year.
 The election made on an amended return must specify the item of section 179 property to which the election applies and the part of the cost of each such item to be taken into account.
 The amended return must also include any resulting adjustments to taxable income.

-The election (and the selection of the property you elected to expense) can be revoked without IRS approval by filing an amended return.
+Revocation.
+The election (or any specification made in the election) can be revoked without IRS approval by filing an amended return.
 The amended return must be filed within the time prescribed by law for the applicable tax year.
-The amended return must also include any resulting adjustments to taxable income.
+The amended return must include any resulting adjustments to taxable income or to the tax liability (for example, allowable depreciation in that tax year for the item of section 179 property which the revocation pertains).
+For more information and examples, see Regulations section 1.179-5.

 Once made, the revocation is irrevocable.

 Limitations.
 The amount of section 179 property for which you can make the election is limited to the maximum dollar amount on line 1.
-In most cases, this amount is reduced if the cost of all section 179 property placed in service during the year is more than \$410,000.
+In most cases, this amount is reduced if the cost of all section 179 property placed in service during the year is more than \$420,000.
 Your total section 179 expense deduction cannot exceed your business income (line 11).